Toby7658/GameOn/README.md

 * As a user, I experienced the game in a similar vein as the arcade game, Space Invaders.
 * As a user, I can hear the sound of the impact of a bullet hitting the alien.
 * As a user, I can access the game with my mobile device and use the touch screen controls to play.

+## User Expectations
+* As a user, I expect a game that is easy to navigate with controls.
+* As a user, I expect a game that will play until my hero is beaten.
+* As a user, I expect a game that clearly shows a score as I play.
+* As a user, I expect a game that encourages me to beat my last score.
+* As a user, I expect to easily differentiate the enemy from the hero.

 [Back to top](<#Table-of-Contents>)